slebok/slebok/stories/prolog-fj-tapl/main.md

 Again, there are some observations to be made:

+0. Matavariables now stand for subtrees of the program's (abstract) syntax tree.
-1. Unlike for the syntax specification, multiple occurrences of the same metavariable in the same rule represent the same (meta)term (note that this holds for metavariables representing identifiers and nonterminals proper alike). @Ralf%CHECKME: other word for metaterm?
-Note that "term" is ambiguous here, since TAPL uses it for expressions.
+1. Unlike for the syntax specification, multiple occurrences of the same metavariable in the same rule represent the same subtree (note that this holds for metavariables representing identifiers and nonterminals proper alike).
 It follows that in Figure 19-2, all metavariables correspond directly to logic variables.
+0. Unambiguousness (or determinism) of rule selection depends on values ($v$) not being terms ($t$).
-2. The metavariables denoted by *$~t~$* etc. are implicitly indexed with indices ranging from 1 to *n*; the use of the same index *i* means that metavariables are selected from the same position of the corresponding sequences.
+2. The metavariables denoted by *$~t~$* @Vadim%CHECKME: When to use *$$*, when just $$? etc. are implicitly indexed with indices ranging from 1 to *n*; the use of the same index *i* means that metavariables are selected from the same position of the corresponding sequences.
 Note that this presupposes that the sequences are of the same length, which may, but need not be, guaranteed by the syntax rules of FJ (it is only guaranteed where two sequences are accepted by the grammar as a list of pairs; e.g.: *$~C~$* *$~x~$*, which is accepted as `[variable(C, X)]`).
+3. The success of evaluation either depends on the order in which the rules are visited and selected for application, or on the use of backtracking.
+For instance, the evaluation of $new C(new D()).f$ gets stuck if the matching rule E-Field is applied; it does not if E-ProjNew (which also matches and comes first) is applied instead (first or via backtracking).
+Determinisim of rule selection assumes a "select first match" policy.
-3. The rules and their order specify the evaluation order of subterms.
-For instance, for a term *t* = *t*_0.*m*(*t*_1, *t*_2), the evaluation order of the subterms *t*_0 through *t*_2 is from left to right.
+4. The rules and their order specify the evaluation order of subterms.
+For instance, for a term *t* = *t*_0.*m*(*t*_1, *t*_2), the evaluation order of the subterms *t*_0 through *t*_2 is from left to right. @Vadim%CHECKME:$t_0$?

-## Translation of Evaluation Rules to Prolog
+### Translation of Evaluation Rules to Prolog

+#### Evaluation Loop

 The evaluation loop (implicit in TAPL) is implemented by the Prolog predicate